rte-france/Transmission-Reliability-Margin-Algorithm/README.md

 ## License

-This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE.txt](LICENSE.txt) file for details.
+This project is licensed under the Mozilla Public License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## Contributing